FivEawE/AutoSplitterGTAVCS/README.md

 * A new item will show up in the list, called **Scriptable Auto Splitter**.
 Double-click it.
 * A new window will appear.
 Use **Browse...** near the **Script Path** field to select the downloaded (cloned) **AutoSplitter_PPSSPP_GTAVCS.asl**.
 * If everything went correctly, you should see that the options **Split** and **Reset** are not grayed out anymore and the version of your PPSSPP next to it.
+* Select from the settings below what category you want to run (you can even combine categories).

 Note: You still have to start the timer in order for the Auto Splitter to split.